-Software used in this course includes Adobe Photoshop, Illustrator, Indesign, Lightroom, Animate, and web design software.
+Software used in this course include:

+Adobe Photoshop, Illustrator, Indesign, Lightroom, Premiere Pro and Adobe Express software.

-MEDIA DESIGN 12 Course Code: MMEDD12
+MEDIA ART AND DESIGN 12 Course Code: MMEDD12

 This course will provide students direction and assistance in creating well-rounded, dynamic portfolios.
 This course is strongly recommended for students applying for post-secondary institutions, or careers in Digital Art and Design.
 Students will have the ability to create clothing designs using the vinyl cutter and heat press process.